wp-plugins/wc-fields-factory/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WC Fields Factory allows you to add custom fields to your woocommerce product page, to get additional information from customers while adding products to cart.
+It allows you to add custom fields to your woocommerce product page, to get additional information from customers while adding products to cart.

 == Description ==